 Paul is optimistic about the future of JC Butko and what it holds.
 “We just want to keep consolidating what we do,” he summed up.
 “We want to continue to offer a complete service that makes our clients and customers happy,” he concluded.

 Applied Machinery is one of Australia’s most experienced technology suppliers in the Sheetmetal machinery, Engineering, Recycling & Plastics sectors.
-In addition to Yawei, Applied also represents Genox, Hurco, Kitamura, Chen Hsong, Alfarobot, Hermle, Akyapak, Hyundai-WIA, Weber, Fimic and Polystar.
+In addition to Yawei, Applied also represents Genox, Hurco, Kitamura, Chen Hsong, Alfarobot, Hermle, Akyapak, Hyundai-WIA, Weber and Fimic.